 What that simply means is that you need to get to the right life insurance company based on your specific medical issue.

 It is important for you to work with an expert in impaired risk life insurance as some life insurance companies will do a better job underwriting you than other life insurance companies.

-A person has insurable interest in a life insurance policy when a death would cause that person to suffer a financial loss.
+A person has an insurable interest in a life insurance policy when death would cause that person to suffer a financial loss.